catseye/The-Dossier/article/A Basic Theory of Video Games.md

 -----

-Now that we've made it clear, hopefully, how dependent a video game is on translating the game state into video updates, and updating the game state in a timely manner, we should probably talk about how the game state can be structured.
+Now that we've made it clear, hopefully, how dependent a video game is on translating the game state into video updates which can occur in a timely manner, and updating the game state in a timely manner while the screen is actually being drawn, we should probably talk about how the game state can be structured to accomplish this.

 Saying "the next game state is based on the current game state plus the state of input devices" is very nice from a sort of mathematical point of